philippines69/carlcastroarchives/_posts/2022-06-30-morbius-is-one-of-the-movies-of-all-time.md

 ---
 # Movie Night

-Last night, I was faced with a predicament: picking a good movie to play for the family.
+Last night, I was faced with a predicament: picking a good movie to play on the bedroom TV.
 Oh what a tragedy.
 Tons of Hollywood films to choose from!

 Hmm Hollywood. _Hmmmmmmmmmm_ Marvel!
 And so, I chose to go with one of Marvel's confusing lineup of films.